Great family getaway. Great beach location.

 Anglesea Family Caravan Park

-The Great Ocean Road Coast Committee will take on the operation of the Anglesea Family Caravan Park at the end of the current fixed-term lease, 1 December 2017.
+The Great Ocean Road Coast Committee resumed operation of the Anglesea Family Caravan Park on 1 July 2017.

 Check out the new Anglesea Family Caravan Park website.